 So the Pharisees, the Jewish leaders are always trying to discredit Jesus in front of the people.
 Jesus is very popular because his teaching is profound, he's compassionate, he's sympathetic, he's tender hearted.
 He's vanished disease from Palestine.
 By the time you get to Matthew 19, for all intense and purposes, the power of Jesus to heal had vanished disease form Palestine.
 Massive healings everywhere demonstrating his power over the physical world and massive deliverance from demons demonstrating his power over the supernatural world and even the ability to raise the dead.

+And he answers them.
+Point blank.
+God never designed for divorce in the beginning.
+And he goes right back to Genesis 2.
+And he recites precisely what we studied in Genesis Chapter 2.
+This is the way it is from the beginning.
+He created them male and female.
+And that's a very important statement.
+There wasn't anybody else running around loose.
+There's no provision in the garden for polygamy.
 There's no provision in the garden for divorce and remarriage.
 There's nobody there.
 There's no provision for homosexuality.
 There's just a man and a woman and that's how God designed it.
 There were no spare people for adultery and homosexuality, divorce, polygamy, whatever.
 They were created for each other and nobody else.
 A union complete; a union unbreakable, a union to be the pattern for all others to follow.
 This is the prototype union.
 This is the grace of life as Peter calls it.

+The two become one flesh, and one is the indivisible number.
+It can't be divided.
+And then he says commenting on that Verse 6, "they are no longer two but one flesh, the indivisible number and what therefore God has joined together, let no man separate."
+Bottom line, who instituted marriage.
+God.
+If God puts people together like that, you better not separate them.
+Marriage then is defined as a creative work of God.
+By which he puts two people together for life.
+And as you go through the Old Testament, that reality is confirmed repeatedly.
+Exodus, the 10 Commandments, Chapter 20 Verse 14, "Don't covet your neighbor's wife."
+That's outside God's plan.
+That's outside God's creative design.
+You have your wife, your neighbor has his wife and that's how it should stay.
 Turn with me for a moment to Proverbs, Chapter 2.
 In the book of Proverbs you have wisdom, the wisdom of God.
 In the early Chapters of Proverbs are primarily around the idea that parents are instructing their sons.
 The sons have leadership in the family and in the home and in the community and so they're the ones who need special teachings, special training and of course it's passed on to the daughters as well.
 In fact occasionally the daughters are even been referred too.
 But in teaching these young people about life one of the strongest emphasis in the whole early part of Proverbs is on being faithful to your own wife.

+In Chapter 2, Verse 2, "make your ear attentive to wisdom, incline your heart to understanding, if you cry for discernment, lift your voice for understanding beseeker of silver, search for hers for hidden treasure, then you will discern the fear of the Lord and discover the knowledge of God for the Lord gives wisdom.
+From his mouth comes knowledge and understanding.
+He stores up sound wisdom for the upright.
+He's a shield of those who walk in integrity and so forth and so forth."
+Verse 10, "Wisdom will enter your heart, knowledge will be pleasant to your soul, discretion will guard you, understanding will watch over you."
+And those words really refer to the same thing.
+You're going to know truth, divine truth.
+You need to know this because it protects you.
+And then later in the Chapter he applies it.
+"This wisdom," Verse 16 "is able to deliver you from the strange woman, from the adulteress who flatters with her words.
+That leaves the companion of her youth and forgets the covenant of her God."
+In otherwords she's unfaithful to her husband.
+When you know divine wisdom, when you know the truth of God the wisdom of God, the discretion of God, the discernment of God, the understanding of God, when you know what the word of God teaches, it will deliver you from that strange woman, strange in the sense that she doesn't belong to you.
+She is a foreigner to you and she has left the companion of her youth.
+Her husband, they were married remember early at the ages of 13, 14.
 She has forgotten the covenant of her God, that's the marriage covenant that she made before God.
 And as a result, her house sinks down to death and her tracks lead to the dead.
 You can't break up a marriage, violate a covenant, tear up a home without tremendous consequences.
 That's what he's saying.
 And it's the wisdom of God that protects you from that.
 It's understanding what God has given you.
 And it's having the mind of God and the mind of Christ as you approach your marriage and understanding the greatness of that gift from God.
 If you understand God's will and what God desires, then God will bless your faithfulness and he'll bless you if you stay faithful to that union.
 That will keep you from the flattering adulteress who has violated her own marriage covenant and torn her own house down to death and wants to do the same to yours.

 Not very flattering picture of the woman who breaks a covenant.
 Again the Father is instructing his son and he says in Verse 1, "Give attention that you may gain understanding, I'm giving you sound teaching, do not abandon my instruction.
 When I was a son to my Father, tender and the only son the side of my mother, then he taught me."
 And now here's a man saying, look my Father taught me and I'm teaching you and you must give attention to what I am going to teach you.

+In Verse 4 he says, "My Father taught me and said to me, 'let your heart hold fast my words.
+Keep my commandments and live acquire wisdom, acquire understanding.
+Do not forget nor turn away the words of my mouth.
+And if you do not forsake her, that is wisdom personified.
+If you do not forsake her, she'll guard you, love her, she'll watch over you.'"
+You know what that's saying, love the truth; love the instruction of God.
+Love the wisdom of God.
+The beginning of wisdom, Verse 7 is acquire wisdom.
+That's where you start; you acquire wisdom.
+Where are you going to go to get it?
+The word of God.
+And with all your acquiring, get understanding.
+Boy you have a world today of educated people with no wisdom, right?
+They know everything about the world and nothing about God.
+"You prize wisdom," Verse 8, "she'll exalt you, she'll honor you if you embrace her.
+She'll place on her head a garland of grace and present you with a crown of beauty."
+And he's saying that every way he can say this and this is what Jewish fathers still teach to their sons.
+These same proverbs.
 Verse 10, "Hear my son; accept my sayings and the years of your life will be many."
 I don't know how else you can say it.
 You want to live long?
 You want a crown of beauty on your life?
 A garland of grace on your head?
 Do you want wisdom to embrace you?
 Do you want wisdom to exalt you?
 Then acquire wisdom.
 And the fear of the Lord, Proverbs 9:10 says is, "The beginning of wisdom."
 If you do this my son, the years of your life will be many.
 Verse 12, "When you walk your steps will not be impeded.
 And if you run, you won't stumble."
 This will stand by you your whole life.
 If you accept wisdom, if you guard wisdom, look at Verse 13.
 "If you take hold of instruction and don't let go, it'll guard you."

 Boy how basic this is.
 How critical it is.
 And he continues to say this all the way down through the chapter.
 And then he comes to Chapter 5.
 "My son, give attention to my wisdom.
 Now I'm going to get practical.
 I've told you every way I could tell you to pursue wisdom, to keep wisdom, to hold onto it.
 And I'm going to tell you what it'll do for you.
 It'll give you discretion," Verse 2, Verse 3, "For the lips of an adulteress drip honey.
 And smoother than oil is her speech."
 If you don't have the wisdom of God, you're going to get seduced.